 Fairy Hills property at Alphingtom H.F.
-Holden, c1930 (Heidelberg Historical Society) On the remaining 46 acres on the hill overlooking the confluence of the Darebin and the Yarra River he built Fairy Hills a "large and comfortable house" from local mudstone.
-"It was a typical homestead of the situated amongst day huge redgum trees, with ...a driveway ... [which joined] the main road where the present Boulevard now joins the (Fairy Hills, highway" 1980, p.6).
+Holden, c1930 (Heidelberg Historical Society)

+On the remaining 46 acres on the hill overlooking the confluence of the Darebin and the Yarra River he built Fairy Hills a "large and comfortable house" from local mudstone.
+"It was a typical homestead of the day situated amongst huge redgum trees, with ...a driveway ... [which joined] the main road where the present Boulevard now joins the highway" (Fairy Hills, 1980, p.6).
 Although a number of sources cite Francis as having 'retired' to Fairy Hills around 1853 or 1854, it seems he did not settle here permanently until after the mid-1870s.
 His son William Thomas resided at Fairy Hills at one stage in the 1860s and the house and land was also leased out at various times during this period (The Boulevard, 1982).

-Trips back to England 1857-1877 According to Sutherland (1888), the reason Francis did not settle at Fairy Hills was because he made three trips back to England between 1857 and 1877.
-He left for the first of these in January 1857 on the Oneida, bound for Southampton (Shipping Intelligence, 1857).
-The United Kingdom census of 1861 records Francis Clark gentleman and his five children; William Thomas 17, Mary Ann 15, Elizabeth Susan 13, Catherine Hanna 11, and Armenia Martha 9, a housekeeper, a cook and a young housemaid residing at Goston Lodge, also known as Clock House, in Dunmow Essex.
+Trips back to England 1857-1877

+According to Sutherland (1888), one reason Francis did not settle at Fairy Hills was because he made three trips back to England between 1857 and 1877.
+He left for the first of these in January 1857 (six months after his mother had died in Essex) on the Oneida, bound for Southampton (Shipping Intelligence, 1857).
+The United Kingdom census of 1861 records Francis Clark, gentleman, and his five children; William Thomas 17, Mary Ann 15, Elizabeth Susan 13, Catherine Hanna 11, and Armenia Martha 9, a housekeeper, a cook and a young housemaid residing at Goston Lodge, also known as Clock House, in Dunmow Essex.

 This house dates back to 1580 and is said to have a resident ghost-Anne Line, who was the housekeeper at Goston Lodge in the late 1500s and was hung by the Elizabethan Government in 1601 for harbouring a Catholic priest.
 She was later made a saint (The Clock House, 1986).

 The family lived at Goston Lodge until 1866, during which time Francis' wife Martha died (Deaths, 1862).
-In 1866 he sold up the household goods, stock and farm equipment, including "six acres of red wheat, and a capital
+In 1866 he sold up the household goods, stock and farm equipment, including "six acres of red wheat, and a capital chestnut harness mare, to remove to distant parts of the county", this being Wellesley Villas in Wanstead, about 30 miles to the south (Classified Sales, 1866).

 Goston Lodge (Clock House) Dunmow Essex The Property of Sir G. Beaumont Bar.
-Drawn and engraved by J. Greig (Higham, & Greig, Excursions through Essex, 1818) chestnut harness mare, to remove to distant parts of the county" being Wellesley Villas in Wanstead, about 30 kilometres to the south (Classified Sales, 1866).
+Drawn and engraved by J. Greig (Higham, & Greig, Excursions through Essex, 1818)

 While the family were still living in England his daughter Catherine died at the age of nineteen (Deaths, 1869).
 A few months later his second eldest daughter, Elizabeth, was married to Richard Randall from Dunmow and subsequently made Francis a grandfather two years later (Marriages, 1869).
 The 1871 United Kingdom census shows him living with daughters Mary Anne and Armenia, now 25 and 20.

 In August 1869 (William) Thomas, having gained his Master of Arts at St John's College Cambridge, returned to Australia with his elder sister, Mary Anne.
-After five months she sailed back to England, but Thomas remained in Australia staying in Heidelberg with family friends and future parents-in-law; the Stookes (Maxwell, 1870).
+After five months she sailed back to England, but Thomas remained in Australia staying in Heidelberg with family friends and future parents-in-law, the Stookes (Maxwell, 1870).
 When (William) Thomas married Louisa Stooke in Melbourne in 1875, Francis was still living in England, in Greville Road, Kilburn (Family Notices, 1875).